benmarwick/Hernandez-Fernandez-bioclimatic-models/README.md

-Partial reproduction of the LDA models and predictions for mammal bioclimatic models from Hernández Fernández 2001 & 2003
+Partial reproduction of the LDA models and predictions for mammal bioclimatic models from Hernández Fernández 2001a,b and Hernández Fernández & Peláez-Campomanes 2003
 ================
 Ben Marwick and Gillian Wong
-29 June, 2019
+05 July, 2019

 <!-- badges: start -->